MatthewReid854/reliability/docs/How does Maximum Likelihood Estimation work.rst

     plt.title(r'Log-likelihood over a range of $\alpha$ and $\beta$ values') plt.show()

-So, using the above method, we see that the maximum for the log-likelihood (shown by the scatter point) occurred when :math:`\alpha` was around 22.96 and :math:`beta` was around 1.56 at a log-likelihood of -12.48.
+So, using the above method, we see that the maximum for the log-likelihood (shown by the scatter point) occurred when :math:`\alpha` was around 22.96 and :math:`\beta` was around 1.56 at a log-likelihood of -12.48.
-Once again, we can check the value using `reliability` as shown below which achieves an answer of :math:`\alpha = 23.0653` and :math:`\beta = 1.57474` at a log-likelihood of -12.4823:
+Once again, we can check the value using `reliability` as shown below which achieves an answer of :math:`\alpha = 23.0653` and :math:`\beta = 1.57474` at a log-likelihood of -12.4823.
 The trickiest part about MLE is the optimization step, which is discussed briefly in the next section.

 .. code:: python